The Last Kiss (album)

 The Last Kiss is the third studio album by American rapper Jadakiss.
 The album was released on March 24, 2009, on D-Block, Ruff Ryders, Roc-A-Fella and Def Jam, after numerous delays.
+The album marked his debut with the label, following his departure from Interscope Records.
 The album features guest appearances from Faith Evans, Swizz Beatz, Bobby V, Pharrell Williams, OJ da Juiceman, Sheek Louch, Mary J. Blige, Styles P, Ghostface Killah, Ne-Yo, Raekwon, Young Jeezy, D-Block, U.S.D.A., Lil Wayne, & Avery Storm.
 Production on the album is handled by The Alchemist, Buckwild, Swizz Beatz, Neo da Matrix, The Neptunes, Baby Grand, Eric Hudson, Needlz, Sean C, LV & DJ Eddie F.

 The album was the final release on Roc-A-Fella Records by an artist other than Jay-Z or Kanye West.

 Its first single, "By My Side" featuring Ne-Yo was released on October 7, 2008, and peaked at number 16 on the Hot Rap Songs chart, while its second single, "Can't Stop Me" peaked at number 78 and was released on February 17, 2009.
 On March 10 of that year, "Letter to B.I.G" was released as a promotional single, and was also included on the soundtrack to the film Notorious.
 "Death Wish" was released as the third single on March 24, 2009, and features Lil Wayne.
 The fourth and final single, "Who's Real" was digitally released on May 5, 2009, released for airplay on June 9, 2009, and released on June 16, 2009, and features Swizz Beatz and OJ da Juiceman.
 The album received mixed to positive reviews from music critics.